 The Artist Changemaker Program at Global Fund for Women supports artists who are making the gender justice revolution irresistible by using their art as a tool for new visions of the world, where equity and equality for all is a reality.

-The program is part of Global Fund for Women’s commitment to support movements, and offers eight artists annually a one-time, unrestricted financial award to each artist with a focus on artists based in the Global South, women artists, LGBTQI+ people, people of color, and/or artists from a marginalized community.
+The program is part of Global Fund for Women’s commitment to support movements, and offers eight artists annually a one-time, unrestricted financial award to each artist with a focus on artists based in the majority world, women artists, LGBTQI+ people, people of color, and artists from a marginalized community.

 Global Fund for Women has supported grassroots gender justice organizations who are working at the intersection of art and activism for nearly 30 years.
 Since 1994, we have supported more than 200 organizations in 80 countries worldwide who use art as a strategy for social change.
 In 2014, Global Fund for Women merged with the International Museum of Women, launching award-winning creative online advocacy campaigns including Muslima: Muslim Women’s Art & Voices, DefendHer, featuring women human rights defenders around the globe, and most recently Fundamental: Gender Justice.
 No Exceptions, an Emmy-nominated series of docu-shorts featuring gender justice movement leaders in five countries.

 Natalia “Bubulina” Moreno Rodriguez (she/her) is a woman with a physical disability, a social communicator, a human rights advocate and educator, a Latin American consultant, and an expert on the intersectionality between disability, gender, and sexual diversity.
 She loves body language, dance, and theatre, and has knowledge of Integrated Contemporary Dance.
 She creates and produces different types of art (dance, theatre, and performance), including the award-winning performance monologue called “Tentacles,” presented several times in different cities in Colombia, and also in countries such as Mexico and Nepal.